Data Processing Addendum for Customers

 - (a) Confluent will restrict the Subprocessor access to Customer Data only to what is necessary to assist Confluent in providing or maintaining the Services, and will prohibit the Subprocessor from accessing Customer Data for any other purpose;

-- (b) Confluent will enter into a written agreement with the Subprocessor imposing data protection terms that require the Subprocessor to protect the Customer Data to the standard required by EU Data Protection Laws; and, effective January 1, 2020, containing provisions required by the California Consumer Privacy Act; and
+- (b) Confluent will enter into a written agreement with the Subprocessor imposing data protection terms that require the Subprocessor to protect the Customer Data to the standard required EU Data Protection Laws and in compliance with the California Consumer Privacy Act; and

 - (c) Confluent will remain responsible for its compliance with the obligations of this DPA and for any acts or omissions of the Subprocessor that cause Confluent to breach any of its obligations under this DPA.

 4.3 Subprocessor Updates.
 Confluent will provide Customer with reasonable prior notice on its website if it intends to make any changes to its Subprocessors.
 Customer may receive notifications of new Subprocessors and updates to existing SubProcessors by subscribing for updates at https://www.confluent.io/subscribe-to-sub-processor-updates.
 Customer may object in writing to Confluent’s appointment of a new Subprocessor, provided that such objection is based on reasonable grounds relating to data protection.
 In such event, the parties will discuss such concerns in good faith with a view to achieving resolution.
 If this is not possible, Customer may suspend or terminate the Agreement (without prejudice to any fees incurred by Customer prior to suspension or termination).